khsaad04/dotfiles-archlinux/README.md

 # Installation

-This is for Arch or Arch based linux distros
+This is for Arch or Arch based linux distros.
+A fresh arch installation without any DE is recommended.

 ## Installing paru
 ```sh